A. Office of the University Ombudsman

 The University seeks fair and expeditious action on academic and conduct issues.
 Resolutions must uphold the highest standards of academic freedom and integrity, while honoring the rights and dignity of all individuals in the University community.
 The Graduate Student Code of Rights and Responsibilities describes policies and guidelines pertaining to academic advancement and related grievance procedures, and provides links to important resources regarding student conduct, academic dishonesty, discrimination, sexual harassment and drug and alcohol policies.
 Student disciplinary proceedings for misconduct, including plagiarism and cheating, are covered by the policies and procedures in the Student Conduct Code.

-The Standards of Conduct for Students can be downloaded at the Office of Student Standards and Accountability website.
+The Standards of Conduct for Students, WAC 504-26, can be downloaded at the Center for Community Standards website: http://conduct.wsu.edu/.

-The Graduate Student Code of Rights and Responsibilities appears in its entirety in Section E at the end of this chapter and can be downloaded from the Graduate School’s Policies and Procedures Website.
+The Graduate Student Code of Rights and Responsibilities appears in its entirety in Section E at the end of this chapter.

 C. Student Rights of Appeal Related to Academic Work